dnxware/dnxware-org/discovery/README.md

 ways to filter targets (that is what relabelling is for), merely offer up whatever functionality the SD itself offers.

-It is a general rule with Prometheus that all configuration comes from the configuration file.
+It is a general rule with dnxware that all configuration comes from the configuration file.
 While the libraries you use to talk to the SD may also offer other mechanisms for providing configuration/authentication under the covers (EC2's use of environment variables being a prime example), using your SD